aiplanethub/ml-bootcamp-beginner/module-1-data-analysis-visualization-and-statistics/579-Day 1: Data Analytics, Pandas and Working with CSV files.md

 * There are many other things one can do through this function only to change the returned object completely.
-* For instance, one can read a csv file not only locally, but from a URL through read_csv or one can choose what columns needed to export so that we don’t have to edit the array later.
+* For instance, one can read a csv file not only locally, but from a URL through read_csv or one can choose what columns needed to export so that we don't have to edit the array later.
 * These modifications can be done by the various arguments it takes.
-* We don’t need to memorise all the arguments though, let’s have a look at few important ones in the next two slides.
+* We don't need to memorise all the arguments though, let's have a look at few important ones in the next two slides.

 ### Pandas to_csv